Staging-ObelusFamily/Anythink-Market-bhmhw/readme.md

 To start the app use Docker.
 It will start both frontend and backend, including all the relevant dependencies, and the db.

+docker-compose up is your friend
+also:
+docker exec -w /usr/src/backend -it anythink-backend rails db:migrate` `

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).

 ## Development